↑

 Instructions

-• Whisk together flour, sugar, baking soda, salt, cinnamon, nutmeg, and cloves in a large bowl.
+• Whisk together all purpose flour, granulated sugar, baking soda, salt, ground cinnamon, ground nutmeg and ground cloves in a large bowl.
 Set aside.

 • In a large mixing bowl, beat butter until fluffy.
 Add in eggs and vanilla and beat until combined.